tomposbea/BencmarkingTool/README.md

 ## Files
 #### main.c
 - Reads matrix configuration(size, how often it should be generated) from matrix_conf.cfg
-- Generates random matrixes every few seconds, until CTRL+C
+- Thread 0: generates random matrixes every few seconds, write them in pipe
-- Creates row number threads, running on different CPUs
-- Threads calculate results for matrix rows
+- Thread 1: calculate LCM, GCD for each matrix line
-- TODO: thread creation inside of loop(floating point exception after first iteration)
+- Thread 2: log how many matrixes were generated, calculated on and lost
+- TODO: poll

 #### lcm.c
-- Calculate LCM, GCD for 2 values
-- Calculate LCM, GCD final LCM, GCD for an array
+- Calculate LCM, GCD for 2 values, an array, a matrix

 #### file_io.c
 - Reading NxM matrix from file
 - Writing results to file

 #### print.c
-- Printing matrix to terminal
+- Printing array, matrix to terminal
 - Printing results to terminal

 #### generate.c